 Medically reviewed by Drugs.com.
 Last updated on Dec 4, 2023.

 What do I need to know about COVID-19 and social distancing?

 Social distancing means avoiding close physical contact so the coronavirus that causes COVID-19 cannot spread between people.
 Close personal contact means being within 6 feet (2 meters) of another person for at least 15 minutes over 24 hours.
-It is important to follow worldwide, national, and local social distancing guidelines.
-The guidelines help prevent the spread of the coronavirus that causes COVID-19.
+The virus has changed into new forms, called variants.
+Some variants may spread even more easily than the original virus.

 How does the 2019 coronavirus spread?

-- Droplets are the main way all coronaviruses spread.
-The virus travels in droplets that form when a person talks, coughs, or sneezes.
+- The virus travels in droplets that form when a person talks, sings, coughs, or sneezes.
 The droplets can also float in the air for minutes or hours.
 Infection happens when you breathe in the droplets or get them in your eyes or nose.
-Close personal contact with an infected person increases your risk for infection.

 - Person-to-person contact can spread the virus.
 For example, a person with the virus on his or her hands can spread it by shaking hands with someone.